CSSS/wall_e/Working_on_the_Bot.md

 ## Local Setup

-Follow the steps below [Part 1] to run the bot and do development on your local machine.
+Follow the steps below setup your test discord guild, to run the bot and do development on your local machine.

 ### Part 1: Creating Bot and Attaching it to Development Server